Trusted and Safe Bingo Sites

 Basic aka Not Protected

 At what used to be called the basic level of protection, player funds are kept in a separate account but in the case of insolvency they would be counted as part of the business.
 This means that other creditors would have a claim on those funds and players could see little or even nothing returned to them.
-You may be surprised to learn that there are dozens of bingo sites including some big names such as William Hill, as well as all Cozy bingo sites and all Jumpman bingo sites, where this is the case.
+You may be surprised to learn that there are dozens of bingo sites including some big names and all Jumpman bingo sites, where this is the case.
 Of course a big name site that only has this level of protection is very unlikely to go bust – but as the creditors of Carillon will tell you, there’s no such thing as too big to fail.
+Indeed, there has been a very high profile case recently – that of Football Index – where an operator ceased trading with up to £90 million in open bets; months later, nothing had been returned to players and it may never be.

 At the high level of protection, player funds are held in a fully legally segregated account controlled by an independent person or external auditor and so are ring-fenced for players no matter what happens to the business.
-Only a very small number of bingo sites offer this level of protection and the complete peace of mind that goes with it – Coral Bingo, Gala Bingo, Paddy Power Bingo, Betfair Bingo and Tombola are the ones we know about, plus slot sites Slots Million and Lady Lucks.
+Only a very small number of bingo sites offer this gold plated level of protection and the complete peace of mind that goes with it – Coral Bingo, Gala Bingo, Paddy Power Bingo, Betfair Bingo and tombola are the ones we know about.

 At the best bingo sites there should rarely be any need to contact customer services.
 Even at a top bingo site, though, occasionally things can go wrong and that is when a well run customer service department comes into its own – preferably with the opening hours and response times clearly specified, as in this example from bingo.com